Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

     - @c "x": the X axis position of the point.
     - @c "y": the Y axis position of the point.
   - @c "anchor": the point to anchor the label.\n
-     Note the the `label`'s @ "anchoring" property will control which part of the label that the anchoring point refers to.\n
+     Note that the `label`'s @ "anchoring" property will control which part of the label that the anchoring point refers to.\n
      If not specified, the graph will attempt to place it at the best location.\n This contains the following properties: